BuoyantIO/service-mesh-academy/sneak-peek-2-14/README.md

 kubectl --context face get endpoints smiley-smiley -n faces
 ```

 No endpoints.
-On the face of it, this seems wrong: how can anything work with
+On the face of it, this seems wrong - how can anything work with
-no endpoints? but what's going on here is that the Linkerd control plane is
+no endpoints - but what's going on here is that the Linkerd control plane is
 tracking endpoints for us.
 The `linkerd diagnostics endpoints` command will
 show them to us (note that we have to give it the fully-qualified name of the
 Service):